cjvirtucio87/Tower-Hanoi-Game/README.md

 Gem based on the Tower of Hanoi game (https://en.wikipedia.org/wiki/Tower_of_Hanoi)

-Simply type $towers_of_hanoi in the command line after installing the gem.
+Simply type $tower-hanoi-game in the command line after installing the gem.

 Type $quit to exit the game.